 For a warm, comforting breakfast that will have everyone hopping out of bed, these Spiced Apple Pancakes are the perfect blend of sweet and spice to get your day or weekend started!
-For another breakfast favorite, try my Best French Toast recipe!
+For more breakfast favorites, try my Best French Toast recipe and Pumpkin Pancakes!

 Spiced Apple Pancakes